-The Heritage Days Steering Committee has named the theme for the 2017 Heritage Days festivities as The 40’s: Liberty, Democracy, Dignity.
-Festivities celebrating Huntington’s 54th Heritage Days will relate to the 1940s, continuing to explore our heritage, and will be held at locations throughout the community, Wednesday, June 14 through Sunday, June 18.
+The Heritage Days Steering Committee has named the theme for the 2018 Heritage Days festivities as The ’50s: Community Strong.
+Festivities celebrating Huntington’s 55th Heritage Days will relate to the 1950’s, continuing to explore our heritage, and will be held at locations throughout the community, Wednesday, June 20 through Sunday, June 24.

-The Heritage Days Parade will be held Saturday, June 17 beginning at 10 a.m.
-The theme can be carried through on parade entries in the form of military uniforms, airplanes and anything that pertains to the war or reconstruction.
+The Heritage Days Parade will be held Saturday, June 23 beginning at 10 a.m.
+The theme can be carried through on parade entries in the form of local representations of the 1950’s.
+A special representation from the previous 15 township schools is planned.
+Those interested in this special 2018 part of the parade should contact the Chamber.
 Participants in this year’s parade will be asked for a $25 fee per entry.
 Groups are considered as one entry.
 This fee along with a certificate of liability insurance must be submitted along with the parade registration form.

 Activities that will be a part of this year’s Heritage Days festivities include the traditional Chief of the Flint Springs Tribe breakfast Thursday morning and the annual Rotary Strawberry Feed on Thursday evening.
 A car, truck, bike and motorcycle show will take place on Friday evening in downtown Huntington.
 A Sock Hop on the Courthouse lawn may also be a part of the evening.

 Saturday afternoon following the parade will bring the Fun Zone children’s activities to downtown.
 A hot air balloon festival will continue through the weekend with a car show and balloon glow all on Saturday at Huntington North High School.